egarcia1868/Set-Track-r/README.md

 # MERN

 ### Fixes needed
-Need to set up useContext to share state (concert info / form entry to remove error on change) throughout app "Concert not found from API" error message not going away after change
+[] Need to set up useContext to share state (concert info / form entry to remove error on change) throughout app [] "Concert not found from API" error message not going away after change [] Main page not refreshing after new concert has been added [] State provided to concert list not updating without refresh.
+Potentially related to above fix

 ### Things to save from set
 Band Name